ceremcem/smith-sync/README.md

     git submodule update --recursive
     ```

-3. Use tools with relative paths
+3. Use `smith-sync` tools with relative paths
-4. Use functions available in `smith-sync/lib/all.sh`
+4. Use functions available in `smith-sync/lib`

 # Example Toolset